 Mobile wallets offer convenience and security when you’re making a purchase, whether in person or online.
-Bank Midwest customers with iPhones or other Apple devices have enjoyed this capability for more than a year.
-Now, customers with Android or Samsung devices can as well.
+Bank Midwest customers with iPhones or other Apple devices have enjoyed this capability for years.
+Android or Samsung devices have Google Pay or Samsung Pay can accept our debit cards as well.

 “We’re excited that Bank Midwest customers are now able to take advantage of the mobile wallet across all devices,” said Mike Zebedee, Bank Midwest Electronic Banking Operations Manager.
 “We strive to bring our customers secure convenience whenever possible, and this is just an extension of that.”